-The earlier you get them, the more you'll get out of them – so don't wait until your hearing gets really bad before seeing your GP.
+The earlier you get them, the more you'll get out of them – so do not wait until your hearing gets really bad before seeing a GP.

 Benefits of hearing aids

 Hearing aids will not make your hearing perfect, but they make sounds louder and clearer, reducing the impact hearing loss has on your life.

 - help you hear everyday sounds such as the doorbell and phone